 - encourage leadership and planning in Aboriginal workforce development

 - build a workforce that closes the gap in health outcomes by providing culturally safe services delivered by culturally competent staff.

 A review of the Framework has been undertaken.
-Based on the findings of this review a revised Framework and action plan will be developed for ongoing implementation over 2016 - 2020.
+Based on the findings of this review a revised Framework and action plan is currently being developed for ongoing implementation over 2016 - 2020.

 Aboriginal Workforce Unit